nens/threedi-docs/source/d_qgis_plugin.rst

 Please note that the current implementation is in **beta**.

 The most used API options are included in the newest version of the plugin.
 Important consideration is a difference between API v1 and v3 how initial waterlevels, laterals and boundaries are handled.
-Current status is as follows:
+The current status is as follows:

 ============================= ================= ================= ===============
 Forcings                        Spatialite          API             Live site